Émilie du Châtelet: Education

-Early education

-Du Châtelet's education has been the subject of much speculation, and nothing is known with certainty.

-Among their acquaintances was Fontenelle, the perpetual secretary of the French Académie des Sciences.
-Du Châtelet's father Louis-Nicolas, recognizing her early brilliance, arranged for Fontenelle to visit and talk about astronomy with her when she was 10 years old.
-Her mother, Gabrielle-Anne de Froulay, had been brought up in a convent, which was at that time the predominant educational institution available to French girls and women.
-While some sources believe her mother did not approve of her intelligent daughter, or of her husband's encouragement of Émilie's intellectual curiosity, there are also other indications that her mother not only approved of du Châtelet's early education, but actually encouraged her to vigorously question stated fact.

-In either case, such encouragement would have been seen as unusual for parents of their time and status.
-When she was small, her father arranged training for her in physical activities such as fencing and riding, and as she grew older, he brought tutors to the house for her.
-As a result, by the age of twelve she was fluent in Latin, Italian, Greek and German; she was later to publish translations into French of Greek and Latin plays and philosophy.
-She received education in mathematics, literature, and science.

-Du Châtelet also liked to dance, was a passable performer on the harpsichord, sang opera, and was an amateur actress.
-As a teenager, short of money for books, she used her mathematical skills to devise highly successful strategies for gambling.

-Marriage
+Relationships and children

+Florent-Claude du Chastellet-Lomont

 On 12 June 1725, she married the Marquis Florent-Claude du Chastellet-Lomont (1695–1765).
 Her marriage conferred the title of Marquise du Chastellet.
 Like many marriages among the nobility, theirs was arranged.
 As a wedding gift, her husband was made governor of Semur-en-Auxois in Burgundy by his father; the recently married couple moved there at the end of September 1725.
 Du Châtelet was eighteen at the time, her husband thirty-four.

 Émilie du Châtelet and the Marquis Florent-Claude du Chastellet-Lomont had three children: Françoise-Gabrielle-Pauline (1726–1754), married in 1743 to Alfonso Carafa, Duca di Montenero (1713–1760), Louis Marie Florent (1727–1793), and Victor-Esprit (1733–1734).
 Victor-Esprit died as an infant in late summer 1734, likely the last Sunday in August.
 On 4 September 1749 Émilie du Châtelet gave birth to Stanislas-Adélaïde du Châtelet, daughter of Jean François de Saint-Lambert.
 She died as a toddler in Lunéville on 6 May 1751.